 We’ve been in the routine of hitting up the Golf Wall, an overhanging chunk of limestone 15 miles north of Durango, Colorado, for our “birthday challenge” training 2-3 times a week this summer.
 We’ve altered the rules of the game, our birthdays aren’t until the winter, but for motivation and fun we’ve allowed ourselves to do our challenge this summer, or if summer fades away, the fall.
 I’m turning 34 and Badger is turning 35, so the plan is to do 35 climbs in day in honor of the age he’s turning.

-This notion of training for our made-up game has allowed for a psychological breakthrough, whenever we think we’re done climbing for the day, one of us will mention the challenge and “just one more pitch”.
+This notion of training for our made-up game, which may still be as delightful as w88 viet nam, has allowed for a psychological breakthrough, whenever we think we’re done climbing for the day, one of us will mention the challenge and “just one more pitch”.
 Out of friendly competition, we never say no to that one more, and even if we’re pumped out of our minds, we go for one more.

 At dusk, in the Colorado mountains, around 8,000 feet or so, small peaks around us, a translucent sky of silver, this is the moment to just look around and be glad you’re alive.
 “Climbing is so cool,” I say, as much of a meditation as a realization, I realized climbing was cool an eon ago, but since the climb of the day, the moment is all we have I remind myself again, and really think about it, and bask in that moment.

 The one more climb, now by headlamp, I’m tying in, and our friend Cheo, walks around from the corner to ask, “How much longer are you going to climb for?”
 Rationally it is time for dinner, and he seems to have had enough for the day.
 “Just one more,” we say.